liflab/beepbeep-3-book/pre-markdown/palettes/README.md

 ## Exercises

+1. Create a processor chain that takes as input a stream of numbers.
+Create a scatterplot that shows two lines:
+  - A first line of (x,y) points where x is a counter that increments by 1 on each new point, and y is the value of the input stream at position x
+  - A second line of (x,y) points which is the "smoothed" version of the original.
+You can achieve smoothing by taking the average of the values at position x-1, x and x+1.
+As an extra, try to make your processor chain so that the amount of smoothing can be parameterized by a number *n*, indicating how many events behind and ahead of the current one are included in the average.

-1. Modify the first example in the *Networking* section, so that the upstream and downstream gateways are in two separate programs.
+2. Modify the first example in the *Networking* section, so that the upstream and downstream gateways are in two separate programs.
 Run the program of Machine A on a computer, and the program of Machine B on a different one.
 What do you need to change for the communication to succeed?

-2. Modify the twin primes example: instead of Machine A pushing numbers to Machine B, make it so that Machine B pulls numbers from Machine A.
+3. Modify the twin primes example: instead of Machine A pushing numbers to Machine B, make it so that Machine B pulls numbers from Machine A.

 <!-- :wrap=soft: -->